Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Problem and Model

 \subsubsection{Phase 2-Balanced Sampling}

-Following data augmentation phase, the central server implements a balanced sampling strategy as shown in Fig \ref{fig:pic4}.
+Following data augmentation phase, the central server implements a balanced sampling strategy as shown in Fig \ref{fig:pic3}.
 This strategy optimizes model aggregation at the central server by focusing on edge devices whose set of data distributions most closely approximate an IID target.
-By prioritizing balanced data across edge devices, the strategy improves convergence, ensuring that model updates are derived from a representative subset of $\mathcal{D}$.

 For each edge device $n$ with augmented dataset $\mathcal{D}^n_{\text{aug}}$, the proportion of data for each class $y$ is calculated as:

 where $p_n(y)$ denotes the proportion of class $y$ in edge device $n$'s dataset.
 By collecting these class proportions from each device, the central server calculates a weighted global distribution $p_{\text{global}}(y)$ as: